-No. Church Investors Fund lends money to NAB and like-minded churches and ministries for the acquisition, construction and remodeling of churches, parsonages and other projects.
+No. Church Investors Fund lends money to Baptist and like-minded churches and ministries for the acquisition, construction and remodeling of churches, parsonages and other projects.

 Much of the interest paid on a loan with Church Investors Fund goes back into our churches and individuals within our churches.
 The funds loaned are made available because churches and individuals within our conference believe in investing for a cause that reflects their values.
 Many times, there are investors within the borrowing church that are loaning the funds.

-We lend up to 70%- 80% of the total cost of most projects, whether new construction or renovations.
+We typically lend up to 70%-80% of the total cost of a project, whether new construction or renovations.

 Yes.
 The loan origination fee is between 0.25 and 0.50% of the amount borrowed, depending on the country.

-All Church Investors Fund loans are amortized for a maximum of 25 years.
+Our loans are typically amortized for a maximum of 25 year period.

 No. There is no prepayment penalty for early paydown of principal when the money is raised from within the church.

-No. During the draw stage (construction) of a new project, only interest payments are made.
-At the completion of the project, the loan is modified to include principal and interest in the payment.
+No. During the construction stage of a new project, only interest payments are made.
+Upon completion of the project, the loan is modified to include principal and interest in the payment.